zoox101/flux-of-a-luminous-disc/README.md

   R: float  # Radius of the disc
 ):

-  # Flux of a point
+  # Flux of a point, prevents divide by zero error when H == 0
   if R == 0:
     return L / (4 * math.pi * (D**2))